Violence Prevention Project Research Center

 Get the mass shooter database

-To download the entire mass shooter database in Excel, please complete the request form.
+To download the entire mass shooter database in Excel, please view the Full Database Access page.

 How to support the Violence Prevention Project Research Center